aneasystone/github-trending/README.md

 ## All language

+* 【2023-11-15】[disler / multi-agent-postgres-data-analytics](https://github.com/disler/multi-agent-postgres-data-analytics) - The way we interact with our data is changing.
+* 【2023-11-15】[CorentinTh / it-tools](https://github.com/CorentinTh/it-tools) - Collection of handy online tools for developers, with great UX.
 * 【2023-11-14】[fr0gger / Awesome-GPT-Agents](https://github.com/fr0gger/Awesome-GPT-Agents) - A curated list of GPT agents for cybersecurity
 * 【2023-11-14】[taranjeet / awesome-gpts](https://github.com/taranjeet/awesome-gpts) - Collection of all the GPTs created by the community
 * 【2023-11-13】[netease-youdao / EmotiVoice](https://github.com/netease-youdao/EmotiVoice) - EmotiVoice 😊: a Multi-Voice and Prompt-Controlled TTS Engine